Great Men of God

 The new believers were so excited about the gospel that they quickly spread it to the whole surrounding region.

 Meanwhile in Antioch, the Jews hostile to the apostles were busy trying to stop them.
 They enlisted on their side a number of important people, both women and men.
-The women were devout Jews, very attached to their religious traditions, but more likely they were aristocratic gentile woman who had been attending the synagogue as God-fearers.114 The men were gentile leaders of the city.
+The women were possibly devout Jews, very attached to their religious traditions, but more likely they were aristocratic gentile woman who had been attending the synagogue as God-fearers.114 The men were gentile leaders of the city.
 These two factions when combined had enough power to make Paul and Barnabas leave town.

 Paul and Barnabas were not defeated.
 They merely shook the dust of Antioch off their shoes and marched on to another town.

 The new disciples left behind in Antioch were still filled with joy about their salvation.
 The source of their joy was the Holy Spirit, whose presence in their hearts would have multiplied not only their joy, but also many other wonderful virtues, including love and peace (Gal.
 5:22).